 Avoid high-fructose drinks and foods

 Also, the uric acid impedes the production of a substance called nitric oxide which keeps your blood pressure low.
 So too much fructose is also associated with high blood pressure.
-But most fructose is turned into LDL, making LDL cholesterol, and then put into storage as fat.
+But most fructose is turned into LDL, making LDL is short for low density lipoprotein.
+It is the “bad cholesterol” which collects in the walls of blood vessels, causing blockages.
+High LDL levels…, and then put into storage as There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….

-Normally fruit in nature is supplied with lots of fibre, so you feel fuller and don’t eat too much.
+Normally fruit in nature is supplied with lots of Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, so you feel fuller and don’t eat too much.
 But mankind, in his infinite wisdom, has learnt how to extract only the juice, or the fructose, and add it into foods.
 So, drinking any juice, including apple or orange juice, gives you quite high levels of fructose.
 Most fizzy drinks are absolutely loaded with ‘high-fructose corn syrup’ which is the worst sugar of all.

 That’s the theory but where’s the evidence?
 Three recent trials have confirmed this link.
 The first, published in the Journal of Pediatrics, studied almost 5000 adolescents and found that the more sweetened drinks they drank, the higher their uric acid level and their blood pressure 3.
 The second in the British Medical Journal studied 46,393 men without gout over 12 years, during which time 755 developed the condition.
 The more sweetened soft drinks these men drank, the greater was their risk of developing gout, with almost double the risk if drinking two or more sweetened drinks a day.
 Their total intake of fruit juices or fructose-rich fruits such as apples and oranges was also associated with increasing risk4.
 The third trial studied gout in women, which is becoming more common.
 Out of almost 79,000 women studied over 22 years, 778 developed gout.
 Once again, the study found that increasing intake of sugar-sweetened drinks was associated with increasing risk of gout.
 Compared with women who consumed less than one serving per month, those who consumed one serving per day had a 74% increased risk of gout; and those with two or more servings per day had a 2.4 times higher risk 5.